Moonrise Kingdom: Filming

 Principal photography took place in Rhode Island from April to June 2011.
 The film was shot at various locations around Narragansett Bay, Rhode Island, including: Conanicut Island, Prudence Island, Fort Wetherill, Yawgoog Scout Reservation, Trinity Church, and Newport's Ballard Park.
 A house in the Thousand Islands region in New York was used as the model for the interior of Suzy's house on the film's set.
 The set for the Bishop home was constructed and filmed inside a former Linens 'n Things store in Middletown, Rhode Island.
 Conanicut Island Light, a decommissioned Rhode Island lighthouse, was used for the exterior.
 Cinematographer Robert Yeoman shot the film on Super 16mm with a 1.85:1 aspect ratio, as opposed to Anderson's usual 35mm anamorphic format, using Aaton Xterà and A-Minima cameras.
 Anderson said the Aaton cameras were ideal for photographing child actors, as they were roughly the same height as the camera set up.

-According to Anderson, the kissing scene between Sam and Suzy was not rehearsed so it could be "spontaneous"; it was Gilman's first kiss.
+According to Anderson, the kissing scene between Sam and Suzy was not rehearsed so it could be "spontaneous"; it was the first kiss, on or off screen, for both actors.
 Hayward was given the cat seen in the film as a pet after the production was concluded.